svenmalvik/svenmalvik.com/_posts/2020-11-27-azure-pulumistack-in-bash.md

 ```

 ## Next steps
 The problem here might be for some that it doesn't print any information if we aren't in the root directory of a Git or Pulumi project.
 Personally, I want to be reminded of that I'm not in the root directory, so this is fine for me.
+In addition we print some empty characters in cases where we don't have any additional information.
+This is all details that can be implemented as well.